 Freewill Shakespeare Festival

 Love outdoor theatre and Shakespeare?
-Check out the Freewill Shakespeare Festival that runs every year in June and July.
+Check out the Freewill Shakespeare Festival in June and July.
 On Tuesday nights and Saturday Matinees, you pay what you want!

 Leisure Access Program